 How was it responded to?
 What did you say/do?
-Did you ring anyone such as a SO or Adult Local Authority Services?
+Did you ring anyone such as a CWO or your Adult Local Authority Safeguarding Partnership?
 What advice were you given?
-How did you make sure the adult was safe when they left you?
-What advice or support did you give them?
+How did you make sure the adult was made safe?
+Did you provide any advice or support, if so, what was this?

 Who was it reported to?
-Did you report to the SO and have you informed the BC Safeguarding Team?
+Did you report to the CWO and have you informed the Paddle UK Safeguarding Team?
 Did you refer to statutory agencies or signpost for support?